 Citing & Writing in the Health Sciences

-Working with References - use the tabs below for different ways to get and work with references
+Use the tabs below for different ways to collect and work with references

 - Choose Citation Manager, EndNote, or Direct Export in RIS Format and choose Open with EndNote.